Heckatokronos/LSP/server/README.md

 # validation:

-* all params must be exist!
+* all params must be exist! (title, body, author, file)
 * minimum length of author - 4
 * minumum length of body - 10